"Who will pay for my car accident in New Mexico?"

 Who will pay for your car accident?

-The simple answer is the person responsible for your motor vehicle accident.
-But the complete answer's much more complicated than that.
+The simple answer is the person responsible for your car accident, but the complete answer's much more complicated than that.
 That's because many different factors can affect who will compensate you and how much.

-In general, if another driver causes your motor vehicle accident, that driver's insurance company will compensate you for your crash.
+In general, if another driver causes your car accident, that driver's insurance company will compensate you for your crash.
 But you could be eligible for additional compensation for your car accident in certain circumstances.

 Another option - you may be able to take legal action against the auto mechanic or car dealer that installed the defective part or incorrectly installed a particular part, including brakes, tires or other essential car parts.

-Types of compensation available for auto accidents in New Mexico
+Types of compensation available for car accidents in New Mexico

 - Emergency medical bills